SharUpOff/pkgtop/README.md

 ```

 ## How does testing work
-- The actual script is running in a docker container for each of compatible platforms;
+- The actual script is running in a docker container for each of compatible distributions;
 - The current terminal output is compared with previously created reference file:
 ```bash
 bash ./dist/pkgtop.sh 25 80 | diff ./data/ubuntu-22.04.txt -